majeedQahtan/daribot/README.md

 # daribot
-This is DariBot, build to ease communication inside big companies. the chat trained over simple dummy data and send the answers to chatgpt to rephrase the answers.
+This is DariBot, build to ease communication inside big companies.

+the chat trained over simple data and return the answers.